top of page

 The Skiarena Campiglio Dolomiti di Brenta, the largest ski domain in Trentino with 156 kilometers of slopes, extends over three interlinked ski areas: Madonna di Campiglio, Val Randena-Pinzolo, and Folgarida-Marilleva.
 In the heart of the Brenta Dolomites, the ski area stretches from 850 to 2500 meters.

-Madonna di Campiglio is the oldest Italian World Cup venue, as they held a Slalom in 1967, the year of the foundation of the World Cup.
+Madonna di Campiglio is the oldest Italian World Cup venue, as it held a Slalom in 1967, the year of the foundation of the World Cup.
 More than 50 years later, the event is still running and attracting thousands of people.
+A total of 42 Slalom World Cup races have been held in the resort since.

 Ingemar Stenmark has won the Slalom at Madonna di Campiglio five times: in 1974, 1977, 1979, 1980, and 1983.